Standard Model: Historical background

 In 1928, Paul Dirac introduced the Dirac equation, which implied the existence of antimatter.
 In 1954, Yang Chen-Ning and Robert Mills extended the concept of gauge theory for abelian groups, e.g. quantum electrodynamics, to nonabelian groups to provide an explanation for strong interactions.
 In 1957, Chien-Shiung Wu demonstrated parity was not conserved in the weak interaction.
 In 1961, Sheldon Glashow combined the electromagnetic and weak interactions.
 In 1964, Murray Gell-Mann and George Zweig introduced quarks and that same year Oscar W. Greenberg implicitly introduced color charge of quarks.
 In 1967 Steven Weinberg and Abdus Salam incorporated the Higgs mechanism into Glashow's electroweak interaction, giving it its modern form.

 In 1970, Sheldon Glashow, John Iliopoulos, and Luciano Maiani introduced the GIM mechanism, predicting the charm quark.
-In 1973 Gross and Wilczek and Politzer independently discovered that non-Abelian gauge theories, like the color theory of the strong force, have asymptotic freedom.
+In 1973 Gross, Wilczek and Politzer independently discovered that non-Abelian gauge theories, like the color theory of the strong force, have asymptotic freedom.
+In 1971, Gerard 't Hooft showed that gauge theories, including Yang–Mills, could be renormalized.
 In 1976, Martin Perl discovered the tau lepton at the SLAC.
 In 1977, a team led by Leon Lederman at Fermilab discovered the bottom quark.

 The Higgs mechanism is believed to give rise to the masses of all the elementary particles in the Standard Model.
 This includes the masses of the W and Z bosons, and the masses of the fermions, i.e. the quarks and leptons.

 After the neutral weak currents caused by Z boson exchange were discovered at CERN in 1973, the electroweak theory became widely accepted and Glashow, Salam, and Weinberg shared the 1979 Nobel Prize in Physics for discovering it.
 The W^{±} and Z^{0} bosons were discovered experimentally in 1983; and the ratio of their masses was found to be as the Standard Model predicted.

 The theory of the strong interaction (i.e. quantum chromodynamics, QCD), to which many contributed, acquired its modern form in 1973–74 when asymptotic freedom was proposed (a development that made QCD the main focus of theoretical research) and experiments confirmed that the hadrons were composed of fractionally charged quarks.

 The term "Standard Model" was introduced by Abraham Pais and Sam Treiman in 1975, with reference to the electroweak theory with four quarks.
-Steven Weinberg has since claimed priority, explaining that he chose the term Standard Model out of a sense of modesty and used it in 1973 during a talk in Aix-en-Provence in France.
+Steven Weinberg has since claimed priority, explaining that he chose the term Standard Model out of a sense of modesty (Note: A model is a representation of reality, whereas a theory is an explanation of reality; this article and some of the literature refers to the Standard Model as a theory.) and used it in 1973 during a talk in Aix-en-Provence in France.